samuel-marsh/Marsh_et-al_2020_scRNAseq_Dissociation_Artifacts/README.md

     - Some analyses were performed across multiple versions of Seurat (V2 > V3).
 In this scenario objects were updated to V3 using `UpdateSeuratObject`
     - Scripts specify point of upgrade to V3 in regard to analysis or object modification.
     - Seurat V2.3.4 source package can be downloaded here from [CRAN Archive](https://cran.r-project.org/src/contrib/Archive/Seurat/) and installed from local source.
+    - Seurat V3.2.0 was released near the end of analysis.
+To maintain consistency Seurat V3.1.5 was downloaded from [CRAN Archive](https://cran.r-project.org/src/contrib/Archive/Seurat/) and installed from local source when switching between V2 and V3 was necessary.

 - Where possible date of analysis performed prior to is specified.
 To replicate analyses performed on specific date the following actions are recommended or described in code:
   - Use of contained environment using [packrat](https://cran.r-project.org/web/packages/packrat/index.html) or [renv](https://cran.r-project.org/web/packages/renv/index.html) packages.
 Followed by date-specific version installation of CRAN packages using [versions](https://cran.r-project.org/web/packages/versions/index.html) package.